"There is no place for social distancing here. We are 40 people, and have lived in eight tents since 2015", says 62-year-old Maryam Sheikh Omar.

 In its 2019 annual report, the Syrian Network for Human Rights documented the death of 26 medical personnel and a total of 98 attacks on medical facilities in that year alone.
 The attacks were also confirmed in a report by Physicians for Human Rights, which recorded 595 attempted attacks on 350 separate medical facilities, with a death toll of 923 medical workers between March 2011 and February 2020.

-For Al-Hassan, “the problem is that most of the organizations working in the humanitarian field in northern Syria are not committed to pandemic prevention measures, and only a few are implementing the appropriate safety and awareness measures amongst their staff.”
+For Al-Hassan, “the problem is that most of the organizations working in the humanitarian sector in northern Syria are not committed to pandemic prevention measures, and only a few are implementing the appropriate safety and awareness measures amongst their staff.”

-“However,” he continued, “the majority of the public does not comply with these simple preventative measures.
+“However”, he continued, “the majority of the public does not comply with these simple preventative measures.
 We have even spotted some health sector workers who are not committed to wearing masks.”

 Director of the Maram Relief and Development Organization, Yaqzan al-Shishakli, indicated that since last April, his organization has established an isolation and quarantine center in the village of Sheikh Bahr in the countryside of Idlib.

-The center provides services to those affected by COVID-19 in a well-equipped arena, to ensure that the virus is not transmitted.
+The center provides services to those affected by COVID-19 in a well-equipped facility to ensure that the virus is not transmitted.
 Al-Shishakli said that as of September 1, the center has not received a single case.

-“The center has a capacity of 160 people and is designed to double its size within a week in the event of an increase in cases, to accommodate 320 people.
+“The center has a capacity of 160 people and is designed to double its size within a week in the event of an increase in cases, to accommodate up to 320 people.
 The center also aims to relieve pressure on local hospitals and coordinates with Idlib Health so that their work is under their supervision," Al-Shishakli told ARIJ.